swagger-api/swagger-ui/README.md

 ## Discalimer

-This is not a full polished implementation and should be used with care.
+This is not a fully polished implementation and should be used with care.

 ## License